markgordon22/Travel-Tips-Ireland/README.md

 * Iphone 6/7/8 plus - Successful
 * Iphone X - Successful
 * Ipad - Successful
-* Ipad prob - Successful
+* Ipad pro - Successful
 * Surface Duo - Successful
 * Galaxy fold - Successful

 Desktop responsiveness - successful

 Usability Testing

+I Shared the website with friends and family who broke down a couple of things that could be improved on.
+It was mainly the stretching of certain images in the Our Tips page.